opendocsg/slw-judgments-backfill/2012_SGHCR_18/report.md

 _The choice of the SIAC Rules in the arbitration agreement_

-14     In _Navigator Investment Services Ltd v Acclaim Insurance Brokers Pte Ltd_ [2010] 1 SLR 25 (“ _Navigator_ ”), the arbitrator clause provided that any dispute was to be resolved “in accordance with the Arbitration Rules of the [SIAC] for the time being in force”.
+14     In _Navigator Investment Services Ltd v Acclaim Insurance Brokers Pte Ltd_ <span class="citation">[2010] 1 SLR 25</span> (“ _Navigator_ ”), the arbitrator clause provided that any dispute was to be resolved “in accordance with the Arbitration Rules of the [SIAC] for the time being in force”.
 It was undisputed that this was a reference to the SIAC Rules 2007.
 Rule 32 of the SIAC Rules 2007 provided that:

  Where the seat of arbitration is Singapore, the law of the arbitration under these Rules [ie, the SIAC Rules 2007] shall be the International Arbitration Act (Chapter 143A, 2002 Ed, Statutes of the Republic of Singapore) [ie, the IAA] or its modification or re-enactment thereof.

 15     The Court of Appeal in _Navigator_ was thus faced with the issue of whether the reference to, as well as the incorporation of, the SIAC Rules 2007 was sufficient to bring an arbitration commenced pursuant to the Arbitration Clause within the purview of the IAA (see [34] of _Navigator_ ).
-Drawing support from the cases of _NCC International AB v Alliance Concrete Pte Ltd_ [2008] 2 SLR(R) 565 and _Smebawang Engineers and Constructors Pte Ltd v Covec (Singapore) Pte Ltd_ [2008] SGHC 229, and in light of the fact that Rule 32 of the SIAC Rules 2007 provided for the _lex arbitri_ to be the IAA, the court found at [35] that:
+Drawing support from the cases of _NCC International AB v Alliance Concrete Pte Ltd_ <span class="citation">[2008] 2 SLR(R) 565</span> and _Smebawang Engineers and Constructors Pte Ltd v Covec (Singapore) Pte Ltd_ <span class="citation">[2008] SGHC 229</span>, and in light of the fact that Rule 32 of the SIAC Rules 2007 provided for the _lex arbitri_ to be the IAA, the court found at [35] that:

  In our view, if the parties have agreed that the lex arbitri is the IAA, it is difficult to see how the parties can be said not to have agreed that the IAA was to apply within the meaning of s 5(1) of the IAA.